decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 To do this, simply set the `visible` property of the main `UICanvas` component that wraps the UI to _true_ or _false_.

+If the UI is clickable, or has clickable parts, you should also set the `isPointerBlocker` property to _true_ or _false_, so that the player can freely click in the world space when the UI is not on the way.

 The following code adds a cube to the world-space of the scene that opens the UI when clicked.

 ```ts